Teachers & Guidance Counsellors

 Our international Bachelor of Arts (iBA) and international Bachelor of Science (iBSc) programs add a unique global dimension to our quality programs.

-Since the beginning, we have believed that small classes and a strong sense of community are key factors in student success.
-True to this vision, today our campus is home to 2,700 students with an average class size of 26, and our student satisfaction ratings are exemplary.
+Since the beginning, we have believed that small classes and a strong sense of community are key factors to student success.
+True to this vision, today our average class size is of 26 students, which allows for a better proximity with professors.

-Set on the historic Wood family estate, our campus is a lush parkland in the heart of Toronto — an inspiring setting for university studies and a great backdrop for relaxing outside of class.
-We are ideally situated only moments from the subway or a short drive to downtown.
+Set on the historic estate of the Wood family, our campus is a lush parkland in the heart of Toronto — an inspiring setting for university studies and a great backdrop for relaxing outside of class.
+We are ideally situated in a safe gated community, only moments from the subway or a short drive to downtown.

 Most teachers opt for 2 hours on campus; we’ll help you plan a visit that fits your schedule.

-One of our student ambassadors will show your class around our campus, exploring the facilities, services, and activities on campus.
+One of our student ambassadors will show your class around our campus (in-person or virtually), exploring the facilities, services, and activities on campus.
 Tours are offered in English, French, or bilingually.

 Approximate duration: 1 hour.